edbennett/python-testing-ci/_episodes/05-randomness.md

 we've only tested 6-sided dice&mdash;we have no guarantee that it works for other numbers of sides, yet.

-You can extend this approach to any programming problem where you don't know the exact answer up front, including those that are random and those that are just exploratory.
+The important upshot of this approach is that despite the fact that we could not predict the exact return value of our function, we were still able to test for exactly known invariants and guarantees upheld by it.
+You can extend this approach to any programming problem where the exact return value of a function cannot be meaningfully tested for, including those that are random or out of your control and those that are just exploratory.
 Start by focusing on what you do know, and write tests for that.
 As you understand more what the expected results are, you can expand the test suite.

 > ## Two six-sided dice
 >